Gluten-Free Sourdough Banana Bread Recipe

 Frequently Asked Questions

-I use equal parts of cold water and Measure to Measure gluten-free flour.
-Store in a covered container and repeat the same process for eight days, after you discard one half of the sourdough starter.
+I start with equal parts (one cup) of cold water and Measure to Measure gluten-free flour.
+Store in a covered container, and discard one-half of the sourdough starter each day.
+Replace it with one cup of flour and one cup of water.
+Repeat for 8 days total.

-You will know the starter is ready in days 5 – 8 when the starter doubles in size and starts to bubble within two hours after treating.
+You will know the starter is ready in days 5 – 8 when the starter doubles in size and starts to bubble within two hours after treatment.

 The measure to measure flour already has the xanthan gum added.